yehezkiel1086/yehezkiel1086/README.md

 # Agent 1086, What's your emergency?

-A Cyber Security enthusiast who is currently working as Fullstack Software Developer and Penetration Tester.
+A Cyber Security enthusiast who is currently working as Fullstack Software Developer and Security Engineer.

 ## Currently Learning